shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 **Note -** a publication need not be necessary to be successfully admitted to an MS/Ph.D. program.
 Instead, writing will teach you to make cogent arguments, and go through the process of scientific peer review.
-If you do end up in a career in research, you would end up writing and communicating your work.
+If you do end up in a career in research, you would end up regularly writing and communicating your work.
 Writing a paper during undergrad is a great way to test whether you enjoy this process.

 See my talk/slides above on where to publish--most academic conferences and journals out there are outright fraudulent.